 These results sound sooo promising that we don't blame you if you wanna run out right now and get an HPR formula to slather on your face.
 But, before you do, you have to know that the info we have about HPR at the moment is mainly from the manufacturer, whose tests may or may not be accurate or properly designed (such as controlled, double-blind and conducted on an appropriate number of people).

 As HPR is pretty new there isn't that much independent research we could find yet.
 We found two Italian studies both examining the efficacy of HPR combined with other things (retinol in both cases, and papain in one of them) for the treatment of acne.
 Both studies found the formulas effective but they contained other things too, so it's hard to judge how well HPR did.
-We could not find anything about its anti-aging effectiveness, or any studies dealing with HPR on its own.

 Are you into Retinoids?
 Read our shiny description about other members of the retinoid family: